 Once you’ve chosen the right SMS provider, it’s time to make your staff ready for the new communication policy.

-Let everyone know how to use the internal SMS service.
+Train your employees on how to use the internal SMS system.

 Demo the features teams will need and send tests to avoid future errors.